Applications Submitted Prior to the Workday Migration on October 8, 2025

 Read the Minimum Education and Experience Requirements Section

 Each job listing has a “Minimum Education and Experience Requirements” section.
 Pay careful attention to this section because if your application does not clearly document that you meet these minimum requirements, your application will not be considered for that job.
-Only the most qualified applications are referred to the hiring manager.
+The management preferences on the vacancy announcement are used to determine the most qualified applicants.
+Only the most qualified applications are referred to the hiring manager, so make sure you clearly document how you meet any or all of the management preferences.
+Remember that many jobs allow an equivalent amount of relevant work experience to be substituted for education, but it must be clearly documented!

 Fine Tune Your Application to Each Specific Job

 Make sure you thoroughly read the entire job listing.
-It is always a good practice to make sure you clearly list and highlight the knowledge, skills and abilities/competencies that make you a strong fit for this specific open position.
+It is always a good practice to make sure you clearly list and highlight the knowledge, skills, and abilities/competencies that make you a strong fit for each specific open position that you apply to.

 Proofread